Nareshcbit/ScienceNotes/02_Earth_Space_Science_SC_5_E_6_1_Earth’s Layers (SC.6.E.6.1).md

    **Image 4: Earth’s Magnetic Field**
    ![Earth’s Magnetic Field](https://upload.wikimedia.org/wikipedia/commons/thumb/6/63/Earth_magnetic_field_poles.svg/800px-Earth_magnetic_field_poles.svg.png)
    *Description*: This picture shows Earth with blue and red lines curving around it, showing the magnetic field made by the liquid outer core.
 A compass in the corner points north, like one used in Florida.
-   *Source*: Wikimedia Commons (Public Domain, NASA).
+   *Source*: Wikimedia Commons (Public Domain).
-   *Why It Helps*: Shows what the outer core does, connecting to compasses kids might use in a Florida science activity.
+   *Why It Helps*: Shows what the outer core does, connecting to compasses kids might use in a Florida science activity.[](https://www.usgs.gov/faqs/how-does-earths-core-generate-a-magnetic-field)

 4. **Inner Core**:
    - **Description**: The deepest, solid ball of iron and nickel, super hot but solid because of huge pressure squishing it.